The exact cause is not known. It may happen when:

 - A child's ability to speak does not match his verbal demands

 - A person has a stroke, head trauma, or other type of brain injury

 - A person has emotional trauma (rare)

 |Muscles and Nerves Involved in Speech|

 |Copyright © Nucleus Medical Media, Inc.|

-- Repetition of sounds, syllables, words, or phrases
+- Repeating sounds, syllables, or words

-- Prolongation of sounds within words
+- Making long sounds within words

 - Between-word pauses and lack of sound